Couple who recently celebrated 100th birthdays, 79th anniversary die hours apart

 ***Related video: Ohio couple celebrates 100th birthdays, 79th anniversary***

-HAMILTON, Ohio (WJW) – An Ohio couple who celebrated 79 years of marriage earlier this year have died.
+HAMILTON, Ohio (WJW) – An Ohio couple who celebrated 79 years of marriage earlier this year has died.

 William ‘Hubert’ Malicote, a WWII Navy veteran, and Francis ‘June’ Malicote met at a neighborhood church in 1941 and married in 1943.
 In June, they celebrated 79 years of marriage.